IV - Academic Integrity

 The Academic Integrity Committee deals with alleged violations of the Code of Ethics.

-Faculty members are encouraged to recognize the Committee as the primary body for adjudicating alleged violations.
+The Committee is the primary body for adjudicating alleged violations.
 If faculty members elect to levy sanctions on their own authority against students for violations committed in their courses, they must inform the charged students of their right to appeal the sanction to the Committee and inform the Academic Integrity Committee of any sanctions levied.

 All cases involving a recommendation of suspension or expulsion must be referred to the Committee.

-The Committee, at the end of each semester, will prepare a summary of the cases of established violations and the sanctions imposed for publication in The Integrator.
+The Committee, at the end of each semester, will prepare a summary of the cases of established violations and the sanctions imposed and a copy sent to the Dean of Students Office.

 The duties of the Committee thus are: